 Role of Sureline Broadband and Blue Mountain Networks

 To successfully compete for grant funding, it is important for Camp Sherman to demonstrate that we have a strong partnership with a private sector internet service provider who is able to complete the installation and maintain the resulting network.
-Sureline Broadband has recently partnered with Blue Mountain Networks to deliver fiber to Camp Sherman.
-Both companies have demonstrated a commitment to bringing fiber service to Camp Sherman, even if they do not profit on this venture.
-Sureline Broadband has already invested significantly in feasibility analysis, as well as applied for a conditional use permit to build the “middle mile” from Sisters to Camp Sherman.
+Sureline Broadband (recently acquired by Blue Mountain Networks) has demonstrated a commitment to bringing fiber service to Camp Sherman, even if they do not profit on this venture.
+Sureline Broadband has already invested in feasibility analysis, as well as secured a USFS conditional use permit to build the “middle mile” from Sisters to Camp Sherman.
 It is our goal to find a mutually beneficial pathway to fiber connectivity, which results in reliable connectivity for our community and a solid business model.